How to Mask Sensitive Data in Logs with BindPlane OP Enterprise

 Step 1: Identify the Sensitive Data to Mask

-- Browse the logs for the PII data you wish to mask.
+3. You can browse the logs for the PII data you want to mask.
 In our example, we’re looking for email addresses to conceal.

 Step 2: Add the Mask Sensitive Data Processor